ridecharge/ntp-ansible-role/README.md

 ntp
 =========

-Installs and configures the NTP service on host and client machines.
+Installs and configures the NTP service on server and client machines.

 Requirements
 ------------